cgoodwin1011/BCE16-HW09/README.md

 # Project Title

 This application allows for a customer to execute an online catalog purchase using a mysequel database.

 The program offers the user a menu of items to purchase that may be selected by entering an id number.
 The program then asks for an order quantity.
 The program error checks if the user orders more than is in stock and requests a revised purchase amount.
 The program also error checks as to mistyped quantities.
 Once the purchase is complete, the system asks for confirmation.

-The database is entitled "MiMoJeff" (for the mississippi-misouri-jefferson basin, the largest in N. America)
+The database is entitled "MiMoJeff" (for the Mississippi-Misouri-Jefferson basin, the largest river system in N. America)

+## Video tutorial

+videoguide/demo may be found at https://youtu.be/TZ0XY_pSrpI (soundtrack to be added)

 ## Getting Started

 The program is designed to be run in node.js at the command line and will not run successfully on plain javascript.
 This program may be invoked from the command line by typing the following:
 > node solution.js

 ### Prerequisites

 This program requires that you be running a mysql server appliation, which may be downloaded at https://dev.mysql.com/downloads/.
 This program requires the following npm packages be installed: mysql, console.table and inquirer

 ### Installing